How do I use the CPA designation?

-For the first 10 years, members can use the new CPA designation in conjunction with their legacy designation or simply continue to use the legacy designation alone.
+Members with a legacy designation may use the CPA designation in conjunction with their legacy designation or simply continue to use the legacy designation alone.

 - John Doe CPA, CMA; or